-When comparing A List Apart vs CSS-Tricks, the Slant community recommends CSS-Tricks for most people.
+When comparing A List Apart vs CSS-Tricks, the Slant community recommends A List Apart for most people.
 In the question“What are the best blogs about front-end development?”
-CSS-Tricks is ranked 1st while A List Apart is ranked 2nd.
+A List Apart is ranked 1st while CSS-Tricks is ranked 2nd.
+The most important reason people chose A List Apart is:

 Ranked in these QuestionsQuestion Ranking